libsdl-org/SDL_shader_tools/docs/README-bytecode-format.md

 - PHI: This uses BinaryOperationInstruction, with two SSA inputs that produce a new SSA output, and show up when a branch could cause a variable to end up with two different possibilities.

+### The Swizzle function

+- SWIZZLE: Permute a vector into a different order.
+It can duplicate elements, remove them, or shuffle them around.
+The `swizvals` is split up into eight bits per element, where 0 means "the value in the x position," 1 means "the value in the y position", etc. A value > 3 means "this field is not used" and once an unused field is seen, all futher fields are considered unused.

+  So if you had `myfloat4.yzz` the value would be 0xFF020201 (0x2 being `z`, 0x1 being `y`, and 0xFF meaning "unused," which means this spits out a float3).

+    struct SwizzleInstruction {
+        Uint32 opcode;   // each instruction type has a unique value.
+        Uint32 num_words;  // always 5.
+        Uint32 output;  // SSA id of where to store the results (zero to not store).
+        Uint32 input;  // SSA id of operand to swizzle.
+        Uint32 swizvals;   // each 8 bits is an index into the vector.
+    };

 ### Intrinsic functions